Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Introduction

 In this context, quantum computing \cite{quantum-computing} has challenged the very foundations of cryptology.
 By leveraging the principles of quantum mechanics, quantum computers hold the promise of polynomial or even exponential speed-ups for certain computational tasks, including the ones often encountered in cryptography.
 Quantum computers therefore pose a significant threat to classical cryptographic systems.
-The factoring algorithm by Shor \cite{shor} showed that quantum computers could, in practice, hack RSA and related cybersecurity protocols efficiently.
-Recent estimations point out that one would require around 20 million noisy qubits to factor 2048-bit RSA integers in 8 hours \cite{20million}, still beyond reach of current quantum processors.
+The factoring algorithm by Shor \cite{shor} showed that quantum computers could, in practice, recover the key of RSA and related cybersecurity protocols efficiently.
+Recent estimations suggest that around 20 million noisy qubits (error-prone quantum bits) are needed to construct an error corrected quantum algorithm (Shor) that breaks encryption of 2048-bit RSA keys in 8 hours \cite{20million}, still beyond reach of current quantum processors \cite{bharti2022noisy}.
 More generically, brute-force attacks can also be enhanced via quantum computing using Grover's algorithm for searching unstructured databases \cite{grover}, and which has been tested for symmetric DES protocols \cite{grover-attack}.
+Cryptography and cryptanalysis are critically important with the advent of quantum computers, as evidenced by the efforts of the American National Institute of Standards and Technology (NIST) to standardize Post-Quantum Cryptography (PQC) schemes.
+NIST's PQC initiative aims to develop cryptographic systems that are secure against both quantum and classical computers, ensuring the confidentiality and integrity of digital communications well into the future \cite{NIST-PQC}.